IanFinlayson/exploring-cs/chapter05.md

 One common use of if statements is to check if the input users enter makes sense or not.
-For example, if we ask the user their age, they could enter a value that doesn\'t make sense like -7, or 3000.
+For example, if we ask the user their age, they could enter a value that doesn't make sense like -7, or 3000.
 We can use if statements to write a program which will check if the age given is too low or too high before going on to the rest of the program.
 We will also give them another chance to put in their age correctly.

-For our purposes, let\'s say the age has to be between 5 and 125.
+For our purposes, let's say the age has to be between 5 and 125.
-Anything less than 5 we\'ll count as a mistake (we\'re assuming toddlers aren\'t going to use this program).
-Also, anything over 125 will be counted as too old (assuming the person using the program hasn\'t broken the lifespan record by three years).
+Anything less than 5 we'll count as a mistake (we're assuming toddlers aren't going to use this program).
+Also, anything over 125 will be counted as too old (assuming the person using the program hasn't broken the lifespan record by three years).

 We can do this with the following program: